dynamic-stall/aws-iam-credential-report/README.md

 <br>

-**NOTE** My Python is quite basic.
+**NOTE:** My Python is quite basic.
 Obviously, feel free to modify this script to suit your own data cleansing workflow.
 The most important parts are the AWS commands; y'all can do what you want from there!

 <br>